cemreefe/cemreefe.github.io/source/posts/2023/10/14/How to land a Software Engineering job in the UK.md

 If you are getting high numbers next to some questions, watch videos on them, re-implement solutions by reading, whatever helps it to stick.

 Every now and then, may be every month, go through your solved list.
 Try to see the solution to every question in your mind.
 If you can't, solve it again.
 If you can't, add it back to your unsolved list.

+This ensures indefinite repetition of questions you can't solve and exerts less focus on the ones you can.

 ### 6.3 Finding company-specific questions